MrNobad/Debugging-IED/debugging_homework.md

 - No, it stops the application before the line of code is run.

 3. How do we debug the next line of code?
 - To run the next line of code you use the 'step over' command.
-This will run the breakpoiont line then stop at the next line of code.
+This will run the breakpoint line then stop at the next line of code.

 4. What does the step into command do?
 - The 'step into' command will 'step into' a function and stop at the first method associated with that function.
 You can then step over the method, line by line to debug.